voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

-For example, FiftyOne comes with a wide variety of :mod:`builtin types <fiftyone.operators.types>` that you can leverage to build complex input and and output forms for your operators.
+For example, FiftyOne comes with a wide variety of :mod:`builtin types <fiftyone.operators.types>` that you can leverage to build complex input and output forms for your operators.

 .. image:: /images/plugins/file-explorer.gif
     :align: center